ipfabric/docs/docs/IP_Fabric_Settings/system/snmp.md

 ---
-description: This page explains how to configure IP Fabric to be monitored with the SNMP protocol.
+description: This page explains how to configure IP Fabric to be monitored using the SNMP protocol.
 ---

 # SNMP